Top tips for burning charcoal in a fire pit.

 Our charcoal fire pits make a stunning addition to any garden.
 Position your garden furniture around one and create the perfect cosy spot to relax in the garden after dark.
 But how do you use charcoal in a fire pit?

-Picture yourself surrounded by friends and family around this charcoal fire pit keeping warm and cosy in the evening.
+Picture yourself surrounded by friends and family around our Cadiz Charcoal Fire Pit, keeping warm and cosy in the evening.

 How to light your Fire Pit

 Charcoal is an ideal fuel for beginners as it is relatively easy to light and keep lit.
 Charcoal will also burn hot, keeping a high temperature perfect for cosying up on colder evenings.
 It is also easily available and purchased in most stores and does not emit a smoky odour.

 Before you light up, make sure that your fire pit is set up somewhere safe with nothing overhanging it that is flammable.
 You should also check the surrounding area for any potential risks.

 Spread your charcoals equally throughout the pit and then choose your method of lighting them.

 You can either add a few fire starters, tucking 2 or 3 under the coals, or squirt an appropriate amount of liquid and light with a long match.
 Be sure to use a recommended lighter fuel and to use it in a cautious manner.